Cloud Levels

 • Storage capacity

 Every reservation available to purchase is a part of a specific flexibility group.
-Each reservation SKU within the same flexibility group can be used interchangeably for all of the different VM SKUs these reservations apply to.
-However, each reservation has a ratio, this is essentially a limit which determines how much of the VM compute can actually be discounted.
+Each reservation SKU within the same flexibility group can be used interchangeably for all of the different VM SKUs in the same flexibility group.

-It helps if you think of the ratios published as a VM’s cores.
 I’m going to use the “FSv2 Series” flexibility group as an example.
 The details of each reservation have been outlined in the below table:

 Flexibility GroupVM SKURatio